SAP-samples/teched2022-IN280/exercises/ex3/ex34/readme.md

     <br>![](/exercises/ex3/images/IMWorkforceFailedMessagePath.png)

     There is a *Java script exception* with the integration flow *Replicate Purchase Requisition from SAP Fieldglass to SAP S4HANA*.
-To localize the error in details you may navigate to the **local Cloud Integration monitoring** using the link *Local Monitoring* in section *Message Details*.
+To localize the error in details you may navigate to **Cloud Integration monitoring** using the link *Local Monitoring* in section *Message Details*.

     >
     > *Note:* As we are in a demo environment this isn't possible.